-Central Auditory Processing Disorder
+Central Auditory Processing Disorder (CAPD) and How Speech Pathology Can Help

 by Care Speech

-Most of us have heard of or know someone who has hearing loss.
-A condition that is less well-known, despite being quite common, is Central Auditory Processing Disorder (CAPD), which is related to hearing and can have a significant impact on a person’s ability to learn and understand language.
-However, with the help of holistic treatment, people with CAPD can learn to thrive and achieve all of their career and other life goals.
+A condition that is less well-known — despite being quite common — is Central Auditory Processing Disorder (CAPD), which is related to hearing and can have a significant impact on a person’s ability to learn and understand language.

 What is CAPD?

-Should I be concerned?
+Should I Be Concerned?

 • Taking longer than expected to respond when spoken to

-• Frequently saying “what” or “huh”
+• Frequently saying “what?” or “huh?”

-• Difficulty following complex instructions
+• Difficulty following complex or multi-step instructions

-• Difficulty learning songs or nursery rhymes
+• Trouble learning songs or nursery rhymes

-• Poor musical and singing skills
+• Poor musical or singing skills

-• Difficulty paying attention
+• Difficulty paying attention or staying focused

 • Being easily distracted